 One of the things that makes Climb Credit so great — not that we’re biased — is the group employees who work here.
-This office is full of smart, passionate people who want to change lives for the better, and who come into work every day to help push those beneficial changes forward.
+This office is full of smart, passionate people who want to help people reach their goals in a financially responsible way, and who come into work every day to help push those beneficial changes forward.
 So, we’d love for all of you to get to know the individuals who make Climb such a positive experience.

 Introducing: Erik Pulkkinen, a member of our Operations Team.
 Upon learning that he was originally from Scranton, Pennsylvania, it was this point that your interviewer valiantly and successfully resisted the urge to make a joke about The Office.
 (But here I am bringing it up now, so, sorry Erik!)
 He attended the small Marywood University in Scranton, where he studied Business Management with a brief journalism stint in the middle, when he wanted to be a sports journalist.
 But despite enjoying writing, he was more drawn to business.
 He liked the idea of having lots of options opened to him after graduation and of having the “freedom to figure it out.”